Great Buddha of Thailand

-Located in the Wat Muang temple in Ang Thong Province, this statue stands 92 m (300 ft) high, and is 63 m (210 ft) wide.
+Located at the Wat Muang temple in the Ang Thong Province, this statue stands 92 m (300 ft) high, and is 63 m (210 ft) wide.
 Construction commenced in 1990, and was completed in 2008.
 It is painted gold and made of concrete.
 The Buddha is in the seated posture called Maravijaya Attitude.

 The statue was built following the order of Phra Kru Vibul Arjarakhun, the first abbot of Wat Muang temple, in order to commemorate the King Bhumibol of Thailand.
 The statue was built using the donated money from faithful Buddhists considering as the act of making merit.
 The budget spent on the statue was roughly 104,200,000 baht.
 Not far from the statue is believed to be the Wat Muang temple.
-The exact origins of the temple are unknown, as the original temple was destroyed in the 17th century during the war with the Burmese - they invaded and looted the former Thai capital of Ayutthaya.
+The exact origins of the temple are unknown, as the original temple was destroyed in the 18th century during the war with the Burmese - they invaded and looted the former Thai capital of Ayutthaya.
 The reconstruction of Wat Muang took a long time and was not completed until 1982, and 8 years later work began on the 'Big Buddha', which was completed 18 years later.

 Nearby are more sculptures which depict the gods, the kings of Thailand and the events of the Siamo-Burma War.
 Also around the Buddha is a park where lotus flowers grow.